Premier

 A premier will normally be a head of government, but is not the head of state.
 In presidential systems, the two roles are often combined into one, whereas in parliamentary systems of government the two are usually kept separate.

 Relationship to the term "prime minister"

-"Premier" is often the title of the heads of government in sub-national entities, such as the provinces and territories of Canada, states of the Commonwealth of Australia, provinces of South Africa, the island of Nevis within the Federation of Saint Kitts and Nevis, and the nation of Niue.
+"Premier" is often the title of the heads of government in sub-national entities, such as the provinces and territories of Canada, states of the Commonwealth of Australia, provinces of South Africa, the island of Nevis within the Federation of Saint Kitts and Nevis.
 In some of these cases, the formal title remains "Prime Minister" but "Premier" is used to avoid confusion with the national leader.
 In these cases, care should be taken not to confuse the title of "premier" with "prime minister".
 In these countries, terms such as "Federal Premier", "National Premier" or "Premier of the Dominion" were sometimes used to refer to prime ministers, although these are now obsolete.